Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 A sole proprietorship is intrinsically tied to its owner, meaning the business technically ceases to exist if the owner retires, becomes incapacitated, or passes away.
 This lack of continuity can complicate succession planning for your real estate assets.
 Transferring properties and ongoing operations becomes a complex personal estate matter rather than a business transition.

 This structure also lacks the inherent ease of transferring ownership stakes that partnerships or corporations offer.
 Without careful planning, the future of your real estate investments could face significant disruption.
-This intrinsic limitation is another important consideration among the disadvantages of a sole proprietorship.
+This intrinsic limitation is another critical consideration among the disadvantages of a sole proprietorship.

 Free All-in-One Property Management Software